Conditioning LLMs to Generate Code-Switched Text: Qualitative evaluation

 \subsection{Preference based evaluation}

 We perform a tournament-based evaluation that allows us to determine the ranking of models in terms of human preference.
-A total of $660$ instances are matched against each other, corresponding to the outputs of the five models for $110$ English source sentences, as well as the gold standard reference.
+A total of $1260$ instances are matched against each other, corresponding to the outputs of the five models for $210$ English source sentences, as well as the gold standard reference.
 The evaluation is conducted pairwise, requiring annotators to choose the best out of two sentences or declare a tie.
 When choosing the best sentence, annotators do not know the original English sentence, nor which model produced what output.
-This process results in $110\cdot{6\choose 2} = 1,650$ comparisons, and was carried out by $11$ annotators, with each annotator performing $150$ random comparisons.
+This process results in $210\cdot{6\choose 2} = 3150$ comparisons, and was carried out by $14$ annotators, with each annotator performing at least $100$ random comparisons.

-Annotators are provided with a series of criteria to choose between the instances, devised after the error analysis described in the next section.
-They must take into account three main criteria, that must be applied in the following order: a) the presence and naturalness of the CS; b) the content and fluency of the sentences; and c) the orthographical errors of the instances (correct punctuation, presence of typos, etc.).
-Annotators are furthermore asked to avoid declaring ties, unless completely necessary (e.g., in a case where both sentences are completely monolingual and therefore equally incorrect), to compel them to develop a preference.
+Annotators are provided with a series of criteria to choose between the instances, based on the error analysis described in the next section.
+They must take into account three main criteria, which must be applied in the following order: a) the presence and naturalness of the CS; b) the content and fluency of the sentences; and c) the orthographical errors of the instances (correct punctuation, presence of typos, etc.).
+Annotators are furthermore asked to avoid declaring ties, unless completely necessary (e.g., in a case where both sentences are completely monolingual and therefore equally incorrect) to compel them to develop a preference.
 The complete annotation guidelines are available in Appendix \ref{sec:annotation-guidelines}.
+Inter-annotator agreement on a subset of $200$ sentence pairs shows substantial agreement for the in-domain set ($\kappa=0.61$) and moderate agreement for the out-of-domain set ($\kappa=0.51$).